StrainMeasurementDevices/smd9000-python/docs/getting_started.rst

 Python Package Installation
 ---------------------------------
-To install the SMD9000 Python package, if you have Python setup on your system simply run the following command:
+To install the SMD9000 Python package, if you have Python setup on your system simply run the following command after cloning the package repository:
-`pip install smd9000-python`
+`pip install <DOWNLOAD_DIRECTORY>`